c1ndygao/cindygao.com/chapters.md

 ### 5 : The Basics of Maximum Likelihood Estimation

-Beneath our discussions of classification, regression, and probability distributions in Chapters 2, 3, and 4 lies the tricky problem of model fitting.
-We’ve seen what classification and regression models look like, but we still haven’t addressed how to fit these models using training data.
-Linear and logistic regression models are fit using a technique called maximum likelihood (ML) estimation, in which the model parameters are adjusted to maximize the joint probability of the observed data, or likelihood, given the model.
+Although it's usually thought of as an advanced topic, maximum likelihood estimation is key to understanding how many types of models are fit using software.
+Here we discuss the core ideas behind maximum likelihood estimation through simple examples, using the same distributions we saw in Chapter 4.
+Key terms: likelihood, log-likelihood, optimization.

 #### [NOTES](https://github.com/blpercha/mcds-notes/blob/main/pdf/ch5.pdf)
 #### AUDIO